-- · Land for Wildlife;
+- Land for Wildlife;

-- · landholder environment grants;
+- landholder environment grants;

-- pest management programs; and
+- · pest management programs; and

-- support to community organisations through partnership arrangements
+- support to community organisations through partnership arrangements such as the Mary River Catchment Coordinating Committee, Barung Landcare Association, Mooloolah and Maroochy Waterwatch and Landcare

 The Sunshine Coast has a network of waterways, with major catchments including the Noosa, Maroochy and Mooloolah Rivers.
 The region also has 12% of the Mary River catchment, some tributaries of the Pumicestone Passage and some headwaters of the Stanley River under its management.